kubernetes/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

 Consider including folks who also work outside the SIG or subproject.
 -->
 The main vulnerabilities of this proposal are:
-- That the snapshot session inadvertently provides an entity with the authority to create a [CSISnapshotSessionAccess](#csisnapshotsessionaccess) CR indirect access to otherwise inaccessible volume snapshots by simply naming them in the CR.
+- That the snapshot access session inadvertently provides an entity with the authority to create a [CSISnapshotSessionAccess](#csisnapshotsessionaccess) CR indirect access to otherwise inaccessible volume snapshots by simply naming them in the CR.
-- That the opaque snapshot session token returned by a [CSISnapshotSessionAccess](#csisnapshotsessionaccess) CR be spoofed by a malicious actor.
+- That the opaque snapshot access session token returned by a [CSISnapshotSessionAccess](#csisnapshotsessionaccess) CR be spoofed by a malicious actor.
   The purpose of this token and the steps taken to protect it are